Orion's Belt: Alnitak

 Alnitak (ζ Orionis) is a triple star system at the eastern end of Orion's belt and is 1,260 light-years from the Earth.
 Alnitak B is a 4th-magnitude B-type star which orbits Alnitak A every 1,500 years.
 The primary (Alnitak A) is itself a close binary, comprising Alnitak Aa (a blue supergiant of spectral type O9.7 Ibe and an apparent magnitude of 2.0) and Alnitak Ab (a blue subgiant of spectral type B1IV and an apparent magnitude of about 4).
 Alnitak Aa is estimated to be up to 28 times as massive as the Sun and have a diameter 20 times greater.
 It is the brightest star of class O in the night sky.

 Alnilam

-Alnilam (ε Orionis) is a supergiant, approximately 2,000 light-years away from Earth and magnitude 1.70.
+Alnilam (ε Orionis) is a singular B0 supergiant, approximately 2,000 light-years away from Earth and magnitude 1.69.
 It is the 29th-brightest star in the sky and the fourth-brightest in Orion.
 It is 375,000 times more luminous than the Sun.
 Its spectrum serves as one of the stable anchor points by which other stars are classified.

 Mintaka

-Mintaka (δ Orionis) is 1,200 light-years away and shines with magnitude 2.21.
-Mintaka is 90,000 times more luminous than the Sun.
-Mintaka is a binary star.
-The two stars orbit around each other every 5.73 days.
+Mintaka (δ Orionis) is a six-star system at the western end of the Belt, and the star system closest to the celestial equator.
+It is the nearest massive multiple stellar system, composed of three spectroscopic components.
+The most luminous individual star is a O9.5 II blue giant.
+Together, the system has a combined ~250,000 solar luminosity.
+Mintaka is 1,200 light-years distant, with a visual magnitude of 2.25.
+The innermost binary has a period of 5.732 days and a semi-major axis of approximately 32 million kilometers (0.22 AU), with the two massive stars eclipsing each other twice per completed orbit as viewed from Sol, from which regular minor dips in brightness arise.